Investigating machine moral judgement through the Delphi experiment

 Peter Clark,

-and Antoine Bosselut
+Antoine Bosselut

 Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP)